 Financial Instruments-Credit Losses.
 This accounting update impacts the impairment model for certain financial assets measured at amortized cost by requiring a CECL methodology to estimate expected credit losses over the entire life of the financial asset, recorded at inception or purchase.
 CECL will replace the loss model currently applicable to certain financial assets measured at amortized cost.
-Under the update, there may be an ability to determine there are no expected credit losses in certain circumstances, e.g., based on collateral arrangements for lending and financing transactions or based on the credit quality of the borrower or issuer.
-Based on preliminary estimates, the adoption of this accounting guidance will not have a material impact on the Company's consolidated statement of financial condition.
-This update is effective as of January 1, 2020.
+The Company has determined that there are no expected credit losses in certain circumstances, for example based on collateral arrangements for lending and financing transactions such as Securities borrowed and reverse repurchase agreements.
+The adoption of this accounting guidance will not have a material impact on the Company's statement of financial condition.
+This update will be effective as of January 1, 2020.